-The Hancock-State Road Salinity Reduction Project is located in Duchesne and Uintah Counties in the vicinity of Roosevelt, Utah.
-It was selected from applications received in Reclamation's 2010 FOA and funded by the Basin States Program.
+The Hancock-State Road Salinity Reduction Project is located in Duchesne and Uintah counties in the vicinity of Roosevelt, Utah.
+It was selected in the 2010 FOA and funded by the Basin States Program.
 A cooperative agreement was executed in March 2012 in the amount of \$2,315,250.
 The project will replace approximately 20.83 miles of earthen canal and laterals with irrigation pipe resulting in an annual reduction of 1,759 tons of salt in the Colorado River at an anticipated cost of approximately \$65.25 per ton.
-The project began in the fall of 2011 and approximately 50 percent was in service for the 2012 irrigation season.
-Project completion is scheduled for the spring of 2013.
+The project began in the fall of 2011 and will be fully operational in the 2014 irrigation season.

 c.
-Huntington-Cleveland Project
+Huntington-Cleveland Irrigation Company Project

-Through Reclamation's Colorado River Basinwide Salinity Program, the Huntington-Cleveland Irrigation Company was awarded a cooperative agreement in 2004 to replace approximately 350 miles of open earthen canals and laterals with a pressurized pipeline distribution system to accommodate sprinkler irrigation on about 16,000 acres.
+The Huntington-Cleveland Irrigation Company was awarded a cooperative agreement in 2004 to replace approximately 350 miles of open earthen canals and laterals with a pressurized pipeline distribution system to accommodate sprinkler irrigation on about 16,000 acres.
 The project is located in northern Emery County in and around the towns of Huntington, Lawrence, Cleveland, and Elmo, Utah.
 Funding for this project is being shared among Reclamation's Basinwide Program, the Huntington-Cleveland Irrigation Company, NRCS's Environmental Quality Incentives Program, and Rocky Mountain Power.
-From the Basinwide Program, Reclamation has provided \$17.1 million for the off-farm distribution system and an additional \$4.8 million for completion of the on-farm distribution system.
-The project, scheduled to be completed in 2013, will result in an annual reduction of 59,000 tons of salt of which 13,000 tons are attributed to the off-farm distribution system and 46,000 tons are attributed to the on-farm distribution system and the on-farm salinity control measures (sprinklers).
+From the Basinwide Program, Reclamation has provided \$17.1 million for the off-farm distribution system and an additional \$4.9 million for completion of the on-farm distribution system.
+The project, scheduled to be fully operational in the 2014 irrigation season, will result in an annual reduction of 59,000 tons of salt of which 13,000 tons are attributed to the off-farm distribution system and 46,000 tons are attributed to the on-farm distribution system and the on-farm salinity control measures (sprinklers).